svenrdz/curlies/README.md

 ## Syntax

-Curlies are defined as a typed macro:
+Curlies is defined as a typed macro:

 ```nim
 macro `{}`*(T: typedesc, params: varargs[untyped]): untyped
 ```

-It's very similar to rust's struct initialization syntax, the main difference being you cannot use a whitespace between the type and opening bracket `{`.
+It's somehow similar to rust's struct initialization syntax, the main difference being you cannot use a whitespace between the type and opening bracket `{`.

 Borrowed features include: